Counting Defiers: A Design-Based Model of an Experiment Can Reveal Evidence Beyond the Average Effect: Contributions to the Literature

-The design-based model combines a model of randomization within an experiment with causal models of potential outcomes from \citet*{neyman1923}, \citet*{welch1937}, \citet*{kempthorne1952}, \citet*{copas1973}, \citet*{rubin1974, rubin1977}, \citet*{greenland1986}, \citet*{holland1986} and others. \citet*{copas1973} derives the design-based likelihood of a completely randomized experiment.
-We generalize the design-based model to derive the likelihood from a generic randomization process, which we demonstrate with the likelihood for Bernoulli randomization.
-While \citet*{copas1973} uses the design-based likelihood to test hypotheses about the average effect and the Fisher null hypothesis, our advance is to use the likelihood to learn about a more primitive object: the joint distribution of potential outcomes in the sample, including the number of defiers.
-In doing so, we connect Copas’ design-based model of an experiment to the modern causal model, which reveals that experimental data contains information about the number of defiers in the sample, even if it does not contain information about their population analog.
-Likelihood-based analysis is uncommon in design-based models of experiments, partly due to its association with the sorts of restrictive ``parametric’’ assumptions that experiments are constructed to avoid.
-One notable exception is \citet*{li2016}, who construct exact confidence intervals on the average effect using parametric distributions implied by the experiment design.
-By combining the potential outcomes framework with a parametric model of the randomization process itself, which is under the control of the designer of the experiment, the design-based model yields a likelihood function free of restrictive assumptions.
+Our use of the likelihood implied by the design-based model is central to our contributions.
+The design-based model defines counterfactuals using causal models of potential outcomes from \citet*{neyman1923}, \citet*{welch1937}, \citet*{kempthorne1952}, \citet*{copas1973}, \citet*{rubin1974, rubin1977}, \citet*{greenland1986}, \citet*{holland1986}, and others, and then uses the randomization structure to derive the design-based likelihood.
+While \citet*{copas1973} derives the design-based likelihood and uses it to test hypotheses about the average effect and the Fisher null hypothesis, our advance is to use the likelihood to learn about a more primitive object: the joint distribution of potential outcomes in the sample, including the number of defiers.
+We revisit Copas' design-based model in light of modern causal models, modern assumptions about the absence of defiers, and modern computational advances.
+Likelihood-based models can provide exact distributions of experimental data, test statistics, and confidence intervals, but they remain uncommon relative to simulation methods in randomization inference.
+One exception is \citet*{ding2019}, who use the design-based likelihood to examine the sensitivity of inference on aggregate parameters to assumptions about the joint distribution of potential outcomes. \citet*{rigdon2015} and \citet*{li2016} construct exact confidence intervals without the design-based likelihood.
+We use the design-based likelihood for estimation as well as inference.